-Ferch's Beachside Grill is now open, launching the season at Grant Park Beach in South Milwaukee.
+Ferch's Beachside Grill opens Friday, May 27, launching the season at Grant Park Beach in South Milwaukee.

 The venue, which serves burgers and other food, frozen custard and a solid selection of craft beer, is open daily from 11 a.m. until 9 p.m.